olaracode/react-arrays/README.md

 ## Other features

-- Automatic Code Formatting: Use of [Prettier](https://prettier.io/) for automatic code identation and formating.
+- Automatic Code Formatting: Use of [Prettier](https://prettier.io/) for automatic code indentation and formatting.
 - Error reporting: Use of [eslint](https://eslint.org/) for better error reporting.
 - Hot Deploy: Use of [Webpack Development Server](https://webpack.js.org/configuration/dev-server/) for hot deploy and live reload.
 - One-command publish of the code to github pages with `npm run deploy`.